Configuring Elastic Load Balancing Using AWS Toolkit for Eclipse

 Elastic Load Balancing automatically distributes and balances incoming application traffic among all the EC2 server instances you are running.
 The service also makes it easy to add new instances when you need to increase the capacity of your application.

-AWS Elastic Beanstalk automatically provisions Elastic Load Balancing when you deploy an application.
-Under Load Balancing, on the Configuration tab for your environment inside the Toolkit for Eclipse, you can edit the AWS Elastic Beanstalk environment's load balancing configuration.
+Elastic Beanstalk automatically provisions Elastic Load Balancing when you deploy an application.
+Under Load Balancing, on the Configuration tab for your environment inside the Toolkit for Eclipse, you can edit the Elastic Beanstalk environment's load balancing configuration.

 The following sections describe the Elastic Load Balancing parameters you can configure for your application.

-The load balancer provisioned to handle requests for your AWS Elastic Beanstalk application sends requests to the Amazon EC2 instances that are running your application.
+The load balancer provisioned to handle requests for your Elastic Beanstalk application sends requests to the Amazon EC2 instances that are running your application.
 The provisioned load balancer can listen for requests on HTTP and HTTPS ports and route requests to the Amazon EC2 instances in your AWS Elastic Beanstalk application.
 By default, the load balancer handles requests on the HTTP port.
 At least one of the ports (either HTTP or HTTPS) must be turned on.

-Make sure that the port you specified is not locked down; otherwise, users will not be able to connect to your AWS Elastic Beanstalk application.
+Make sure that the port you specified is not locked down; otherwise, users will not be able to connect to your Elastic Beanstalk application.

 To turn off the HTTP port, you select OFF for HTTP Listener Port.
 To turn on the HTTP port, you select an HTTP port (for example, 80).

 If you want to access your environment using a different port other than the default port 80 (e.g., port 8080), you can add a